lessonly/accessly/README.md

 ApplicationFeaturePolicy.new(user).grant!(:view_super_secret_page)
 ```

-In our `Super Secret Page` controller, we could check permissions using the `.symbol?` syntax
+In our `SuperSecretPageController`, we can check whether the user has permission to view that page with

 ```ruby
 ApplicationFeaturePolicy.new(user).view_super_secret_page?